2005 BDO World Darts Championship

-The 2005 Lakeside World Professional Darts Championship was held from 1–9 January 2005 at the Lakeside Country Club in Frimley Green, Surrey.
+The 2005 BDO World Darts Championship (known for sponsorship reasons as the 2005 Lakeside World Professional Darts Championship) was held from 1–9 January 2005 at the Lakeside Country Club in Frimley Green, Surrey.
 Raymond van Barneveld lifted the title for a fourth time, defeating England captain Martin Adams 6–2 in the final.
 The defending champion Andy Fordham suffered a first round loss to Vincent van der Voort.
 The women's event saw Trina Gulliver win her fifth successive title defeating Francis Hoenselaar 2–0 in a repeat the last year's final.